-The Code of Conduct is based on international conventions and standards, such as the Ten Principles of the United Nations Global Compact, the International Labor Organization’s (ILO) regulations.
+The Code of Conduct is based on international conventions and standards, such as the Ten Principles of the United Nations Global Compact, and the International Labor Organization’s (ILO) regulations.
 It is also the basis for all relevant internal policies and rules.
-It does not include or imply any representations or warranties by MIPS nor does it create or extend any MIPS guarantees or warranties.
-The Code, including associated policies, are not addressed to any party who may claim that any legal right can be derived from those.
+It does not include or imply any representations or warranties by Mips nor does it create or extend any Mips guarantees or warranties.
+The Code, including associated policies, is not addressed to any party who may claim that any legal right can be derived from those.

-We all have an obligation to speak up if we become aware of a behaviour or a situation which is not in line with the Code.
-Therefore, we urge employees, suppliers or any other external business partner to report any suspected violation against the MIPS’ Code of Conduct.
+We all have an obligation to speak up if we become aware of a behavior or a situation that is not in line with the Code.
+Therefore, we urge employees, suppliers, or any other external business partner to report any suspected violation of the Mips’ Code of Conduct.
 If you would like to raise a concern anonymously, you can use the whistleblowing system.